Rare and exclusive few-body decays of the Higgs, Z, W bosons, and the top quark: Results

 A common method for computing exclusive light-hadron production in high-energy decays is given by the so-called amplitude expansion in the light cone (LC), where the perturbatively small expansion parameter is the chirality factor $m_\mathrm{q}/E$ (with $m_\mathrm{q}$ and $E$ being the mass of the produced quark and its typical energy, respectively), and the meson form-factors are nonperturbative objects described by LCDAs~\cite{Chernyak:1983ej} that encode the internal motion of the quark-antiquark pair inside their bound state, constrained by QCD sum rules~\cite{Shifman:1978bx,Colangelo:2000dp}.
 The LC approach implements directly QCD factorization by describing the production of a given final state as a convolution of a hard scattering kernel times the LCDA object.
 As an example, for the case of the exclusive decay of a heavy particle X into a meson M plus a photon ($\rm X\to M+\gamma$), the decay amplitude can be written schematically as

-where $f_\mathrm{M}$ is the meson decay constant, $x$ is the momentum fraction carried out by the outgoing meson, $H_\mathrm{M}(x,\mu)$ is the hard scattering kernel, calculable in pQCD from the relevant matrix-element diagrams, and evaluated at the energy scale $\mu$ of the decay, and $\phi_\mathrm{M}(x)$ is the LCDA object, which at LO can be interpreted as the amplitude for finding a quark with longitudinal momentum fraction $x$ inside the meson.
+where $f_\mathrm{M}$ is the meson decay constant, $x$ is the difference in the momentum fractions carried out by the quark and the antiquark inside the outgoing meson, $H_\mathrm{M}(x,\mu)$ is the hard scattering kernel, calculable in pQCD from the relevant matrix-element diagrams, and evaluated at the energy scale $\mu$ of the decay, and $\phi_\mathrm{M}(x)$ is the LCDA object, which at LO can be interpreted as the amplitude for finding a quark-antiquark pair with longitudinal momentum fraction difference $x$ inside the meson.
 The $f_\mathrm{M}$ constant is a parameter that describes the strength of the interaction between a meson and its decay products.
 It is connected with the form factor of the SM transition current sandwiched between the vacuum and the meson states, which for pseudoscalar (P) and vector meson (VM) mesons (with masses $m_\mathrm{P},m_\mathrm{VM}$ and wavefunctions $P(k)$ and $\mli{VM}(k)$ at four-momentum $k$) read, respectively,

 Here above, $\gamma^{\mu,5}$ are Dirac gamma matrices, and $\varepsilon^{*\mu}_\mathrm{VM}$ is the polarization vector of the meson, $q(\overline{q})(x)$ is the creation (annihilation) operator of the fermion field $q$ with spacetime coordinate $x$.
 The $f_\mathrm{M}$ numerical values are obtained from experimental measurements of electromagnetic meson decays widths into leptons (of mass $m_\mathrm{\ell}$) or photons